 Icelandic Cancer Society

-The Icelandic Cancer Society is one of five members of the Nordic Cancer Union (NCU), since 1952 a member of International Union Against Cancer (UICC) and also an active member of Association of European Cancer Leagues (ECL).
+The Icelandic Cancer Society is one of the members of the Nordic Cancer Union (NCU) as well as a member of the Europen Cancer Leagues (ECL) and the Union for International Cancer Control (UICC).